fortedigital/EpiOembed/README.md

 	}
 ```

-2. Create block using IOEmbedBlock interface
+2. Create block using IOEmbedBlock interface (or BaseOEmbedBlock class)

 ```csharp
 	public class OEmbedBlock : BlockData, IOEmbedBlock{...}
 ```

+If you're using interface then add [BackingType(typeof(PropertyResponseObject))] attribute to Response property

 ## Usage: